victorlapin/BTCantinaMissions/README.md

 - .NET SDK, `dotnet build` (net472; targeting packs come from `Microsoft.NETFramework.ReferenceAssemblies`, so Visual Studio is not required).
+  Use `-c Release` for shipping binaries; `-p:DeployDir=...` copies the DLL into the mod folder automatically after the build.
 - Copy `CHANGEME.Directory.Build.Props` to `Directory.Build.Props` and point it at
   your game/mod folders.
-The build deploys the DLL into the mod folder automatically.
-- HarmonyX is referenced from `ModTek/lib`; private fields are accessed via [Krafs.Publicizer](https://github.com/pardeike/Publicizer) — `Assembly-CSharp` and `BTSimpleMechAssembly` are publicized (compile-time copies only; at runtime the original assemblies are used as-is).
+- HarmonyX is referenced from `ModTek/lib`; private fields are accessed via [Krafs.Publicizer](https://github.com/pardeike/Publicizer) — `Assembly-CSharp` and `BTSimpleMechAssembly` are publicized (compile-time copies only; at runtime the original assemblies are used as-is). `InControl.dll` is a build-time-only reference (the `PlayerAction` type appears in `GenericPopupBuilder` signatures).

 ## Known limitations